 In that case, I’m looking for a rabbi to sponsor me for conversion.
 Can you help?

-For those planning to convert, think of the Intro Program as a concierge service for your pathway into Judaism.
-We will help you find a synagogue and a sponsoring rabbi, assist you in arranging your mikvah (ritual pool) and Beit Din (rabbinic court) appointment, and provide support all along the way.
-Finding your way into the Jewish community can feel overwhelming, but we're here to help.
+For those planning to convert, think of the Intro Program as a personal concierge service for your whole journey into Judaism.
+We will help you find a local synagogue and sponsoring rabbi, and for those in Southern California, assist you in arranging your mikvah (ritual pool) and Beit Din (rabbinic court) appointment.
+Finding your way into the Jewish community can feel overwhelming, but we're always here to help.

 Are there any other perks associated with the Intro Program?